Danny McGuire slams ‘pathetic’ refereeing decisions and calls for return of ‘gutsy’ former refs

-The Tigers were leading 20-18 with seven minutes to go, but a late flurry of eight Wigan points consigned Danny McGuire’s men to another defeat.
+The Tigers were leading 20-18 with seven minutes to go, but a late flurry of eight Wigan points consigned McGuire’s men to another defeat.

 “We had some moments where we lost the moments and the last play of the game is why Jai Field gets paid the big bucks.”